Skip to main content

 Verify Spegel works

+A running DaemonSet confirms that the Pods are healthy, but it doesn’t prove that P2P transfers are happening.
+The next steps exercise Spegel end-to-end so you can confirm that one Node serves image layers to another.
 Follow the official Spegel verification guide to confirm P2P image sharing is functioning.
-This involves pulling an image on one node, then pulling the same image on a different node and verifying it was served from the first node via Spegel.
+Pull an image on one Node, then pull the same image on a different Node.
+Verify that the second pull was served from the first Node through Spegel.

 Test P2P image distribution